.

 • Lack of project management

-• Over-reliance on the LIS software vendor’s skills and resources
+• Over-reliance on the LIS lab vendor’s skills and resources

 • Ineffective management of staff resources and change processes